vera-kalabina/python-project-lvl1/README.md

 # Welcome to the Brain games!
 This program represents five mathematic console games.

-____
 The minimum requirements by this program is the python3 and pip are installed on your operating system.

-For the Brain games installation run command: 'make package-install'
+For the Brain games installation run command: 'make package-install'.

 For playing the selected game type one of the commands on command line:
  - 'brain-even' - play to guess if number is even